MOOC stands for Massive Open Online Course and are part of the e-learning educational approach.

 xMOOC is instructor led, videos and have discussion forums for sharing ideas and discuss learning.
 Although learning can be at the individual’s own pace, there is still assessment to measure learning. xMOOC therefore follow a constructivist approach to education (Downes, 2016).
 Examples of xMOOC’s providers are Coursera, Linda, Khan Academy, Udacity and edX.

-Connectivist MOOC (cMOOC) is networked learning where learning and sharing.
+Connectivist MOOC (cMOOC) is networked learning where learning and sharing occur.
 The traditional approach of teacher is removed and everyone becomes a collaborator and any teachers become facilitators of learning.
 The idea of the cMOOC aims to mirror the web, the openness, accessibility, flexibility and how we as individuals currently interact, communicate and collaborate on the web, especially social media platforms.
 Social learning theory relates to the connectivism approach (Downes, 2016).

 Some Stats & The Future for MOOCs